Ready for a lifestyle upgrade? Then look no further than Europe, where you’ll find good old simple things that truly make a happy life.

 - Criminal record

-The temporary residence permit is typically valid for five years, after which the resident needs to apply for a permanent residence.
+The temporary residence permit is typically valid for five years, after which you’ll need to apply for a permanent residence.

 It is very popular for Non-EU residents to obtain residency in Portugal through the Golden Visa scheme.
 It was introduced in 2012, in order to attract global investors to the country.
 In order to pursue the Golden Visa residence card, an applicant needs to fulfill one of the below requirements:

-- Create a minimum of 10 full time jobs to Portuguese citizens,
+- Create a minimum of 10 full-time jobs for Portuguese citizens,

 - Live and work in Portugal,

 - Travel within the Schengen Area without the need for a visa,

 - Add spouse, dependant children, and dependent parents to the program,

 - Apply for Portuguese citizenship at the end of five years of complying with the necessary requirements.